Light Rail Stairs Picturing Dubs Dubs in a Graduation Cap

 • Submit the Grad Move Scheduler GForm to notify support, operations, and grad advising of your pending depature.

-1. This form will ask you to verify your University-provided computing equipment via MyAssets and will outline how to return these items.
-In addition, you will be asked to schedule when your desk will be reclaimed by the Allen Schoool and will agree to have cleared it of all items by that time.
+1. This form will outline the steps you need to take in order to return any university-provided equipment.
+In addition, you will be asked to schedule when your desk will be reclaimed by the Allen School and will agree to have cleared it of all items by that time.

 • The Allen School expects the desk to be returned to us in the same state it was in when you arrived.
 This includes: